 - File the Required Change of Agent Paperwork with the Georgia Secretary of State – In the state of Georgia, business owners can make changes to their resident agent by filing an annual registration or an amended annual registration.
 They should only file an amended annual registration if they have already submitted that year’s annual registration.
 Companies can file annual registrations with the Corporations Division.
-Georgia companies also have the option of updating their registered agent information when they file their Annual Report.

 - Pay the Filing Fee – As seen below, the cost of filing an annual registration, and thus changing registered agents, varies depending on the type of entity submitting the paperwork.
 If a company wishes to file an amended annual registration, the fee is $20.
 Companies can pay the filing fee while registering online.